1. Introduction

 --foo: var(--bar) black;

-Will represent a specified value for --foo as a CSSUnparsedValue
+Will represent a specified value for --foo as a CSSUnparsedValue, and if

 this value is the winning declaration for --foo during computation for a given